gencymex/smmtestbuildscript/README.md

 # smmtestbuildscript
 A script for building the system from Testing SMM with QEMU, KVM and libvirt based on the guide from the Tiano Core EDK2 wiki with Fedora 26 "https://github.com/tianocore/tianocore.github.io/wiki/Testing-SMM-with-QEMU,-KVM-and-libvirt" and can be seen below.

-NOTE: Some things might have changed in EDK2 since the original was written, so this script varies in some areas from the guide.
-Please update the fresh install, and copy the Fedora 26 ISO file to /var/lib/libvirt/images/ before running this script.
+NOTE: Please update the fresh install, and copy the Fedora 26 ISO file to /var/lib/libvirt/images/ before running this script.
 This script does not support the Windows sections of Lazslo's guide.